kuzzleio/documentation/src/sdk-reference/cpp/1/websocket/listener-count/index.md

 ## Return

-The number of listener you have on the specified event.
+The number of listeners attached on the specified event.